 BENEFITS WHEN YOU ARE ELIGIBLE WHAT YOU RECEIVE VACATION (Nine-month contract teaching faculty do not accrue vacation.)
 As earned from date of employment Administrators with faculty status and twelve month contract teaching faculty accrue 1-3/4 days per month.
 (Accrues to maximum of 45 days as of January of each year, but should be taken within year earned.)
 SICK LEAVE As Earned For eligible employees, sick leave shall be accrued at the rate of one working day (8 hours) per calendar month of service.
-MILITARY LEAVE Upon Employment Leave with pay for ordered military duty, not to exceed 18 days in any one calendar year or in any one continuous period.
+MILITARY LEAVE Upon Employment Leave with pay for ordered military duty, not to exceed 18 days in any one Federal Fiscal year (10/1 to 9/30).
 Following such military duty, reemployment and benefit rights will be afforded, consistent with applicable statutes.
 JURY DUTY Upon Employment Leave with pay.
 Such leave shall be granted upon presentation of official orders from appropriate court.
 Order must be forwarded to Human Resources Department.
 HOLIDAYS Upon Employment Twelve paid holidays.
 SOCIAL SECURITY Upon Employment Retirement benefit; cost established by U.S. Congress and shared by you and Kennesaw State University.
 TEACHERS RETIREMENT PLAN (TRS) - OR - OPTIONAL RETIREMENT PLAN (ORP) Upon Employment Your before Federal Tax contribution is 5% of monthly gross salary.
 Your contribution is available plus interest if you terminate before retirement.
-Par- ticipation is mandatory for all regular employees.
-UNEMPLOYMENT COMPENSATION Upon involuntary termina- tion Weekly benefits as provided by the Georgia Employ- ment Security Law.
+Par- ticipation is mandatory for all benefitted employees.
+UNEMPLOYMENT COMPENSATION Upon involuntary termina- tion Weekly benefits as provided by the Georgia Employment Security Law.
 GROUP HEALTH CARE INSURANCE (includes health and dental Upon Employment Available to eligible employees; family coverage also available.
 University's portion of premium may vary with plan selected.
 GROUP LIFE INSURANCE Upon Employment Kennesaw State University pays all costs for employee.
-Basic Life & AD&D (\$25,000); supplemental and dependent life insurance optional for employees.
+Basic Life & AD&D (\$25,000).
+Supplemental and dependent life insurance optional for employees.
 Employee pays total cost of supplemental and dependent life insurance.
-LONG TERM DISABILITY Upon Employment Available to regular halftime and full-time employees.
+LONG TERM DISABILITY AND SHORT TERM DISABILITY Upon Employment Available to regular halftime and full-time employees.
 Employee pays total cost.
 CREDIT UNION Upon Employment Full range of credit union services.
 DEPENDENT CARE AND HEALTH CARE FLEXIBLE SPENDING ACCOUNTS Upon Employment Elect to contribute a portion of salary to individual spending account(s) to pay for eligible dependent care and/or health care costs incurred during plan year.
 Contribution made on a salary reduction (i.e., before tax) basis.
 Can only be used to reimburse eligible health care or dependent care expenses for self and/or eligible family members during plan year.
 Any unused funds at end of plan year must be forfeited and cannot be returned in any manner.
-Some restrictions apply.
-TUITION REMISSION AND REIMBURSEMENT (1) Must be full-time employee with the University for at least six months; and (2) must be benefits eligible Tuition may be waived or reimbursed for up to nine (9) credit hours per academic semester.
-No more than three (3) courses may be remitted/reimbursed on an academic semester basis, irrespective of number of credit hours.
-Additional information may be obtained from the Department of Human Resources.
 Some restrictions apply.

 XXIII.
-EMPLOYEE BENEFITS
+Employee Benefits